evanx/secret-base26/README.md

 Also base32 which is case-insensitive: https://github.com/evanx/secret-base32

-However case-insensitive alpha only, is convenient where secrets need to be entered using a mobile keyboard.
+However where secrets need to be entered using a mobile keyboard, then case-insensitive alpha only is convenient.

 It is implemented as follows:
 ```javascript